Caring and Working

 Support in finding work or training

-Did you know Sheffield Futures can offer support and guidance in training and finding work, whatever age you are?
+Sheffield Futures can offer support and guidance in training and finding work, whatever age you are.

 It may be that finding work, or an apprenticeship is the last thing on your mind and you’re focussed at the moment on your caring role.
 However, it may be that you’d quite like to know what is out there but circumstances have meant you haven’t had much guidance or support with where to look, or you’re unsure how to get experience.
 Perhaps you’ve worked in the past but had to give it up because of caring for someone at home and would now like to look into options again.
 Or perhaps, because of your caring role, you would only be able to do a few hours but would still value training in something – perhaps for later on.